Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

         printf("Battery Usage Wifi in last 1000 seconds is [%lf]", battery_usage);
     else if (error_code == BATTERY_MONITOR_ERROR_RECORD_NOT_FOUND)
         printf("Battery Usage for Wi-Fi not recorded");

-    /* Similarly for other resources...
+    /* Similarly for other resources. */
-    .
-    .
-    .
-    */

     ```
 <a name="resource_key"></a>